lowdefy/lowdefy-docs/tutorial/tutorial-editing-page-content-2.md

 ##### Step 2
 Using your text editor, create a file called `lowdefy.yaml` in your project directory.
+A file named 'lowdefy.yaml' in the root of your project directory will always be the basis file of your project.

 ##### Step 3
 Paste the following configuration in the file (we will explain what this means below):